U.S. appeals court allows Trump casino to break pact with unions

 “Under the policies of bankruptcy law, it is preferable to preserve jobs through a rejection of a CBA, as opposed to losing the positions permanently by requiring the debtor to comply with the continuing obligations set out by the CBA,” Judge Jane Roth wrote in a 30-page opinion.

-“The Taj Mahal will never turn around and be successful without the full participation and involvement of its workers.
-That won’t happen while people have to worry about their future,” said Bob McDevitt, president of United Here.

-Trump Entertainment co-chairman David Licht praised the decision and the resulting cost savings.
-“This decision ensures that Trump Taj Mahal will be in business for the foreseeable future,” he said in a statement.

-Trump Entertainment’s Taj Mahal was the city’s largest casino when it opened in 1990 and employed about 3,000 people when the casino group filed for bankruptcy.
-Around 1,500 of the workers were union members.
+Trump Entertainment’s Taj Mahal was the city’s largest casino when it opened in 1990 and employed about 3,000 people when the casino group filed for bankruptcy, of which around 1,500 were union members.

 The company said in court documents that defeating the union’s appeal was a condition to exiting U.S. bankruptcy protection.